Alex Gray (sportsman, born 1991): NFL career (2017–2019)

-Gray signed with National Football League club Atlanta Falcons on 25 May 2017, leaving rugby to pursue a career in American football.
+Gray signed with National Football League club Atlanta Falcons on 25 May 2017, the first British rugby player to pursue a career in American football.
 He was signed as a practice squad player after attending the NFL Combine and tryouts in Florida through the NFL's International Player Pathway Program.
 Under the rules governing this scheme, teams in the NFC South division receive one extra practice squad position specifically for an international player, but these players cannot be activated during the season following their signing.
 He signed a reserve/future contract with the Falcons on 15 January 2018.

 On 1 September 2018, Gray was waived by the Falcons and re-signed to the practice squad.

 Gray signed a reserve/future contract with the Falcons on 31 December 2018.
 He was waived/injured during final roster cuts on 31 August 2019, and reverted to the team's injured reserve list the next day.
-He was waived from injured reserve on January 13, 2020.
+He was waived from injured reserve on 13 January 2020.